 Yes, I am a woman.
 Yes, I do many feminine things, but I never have embraced my femininity.
 To embrace that part of myself, I have to let go of some fears and lies.
 I have to unfold and let that 8 year old girl, still innocent, who loved flowers and kittens and dolls and dresses grow up outside that room that I’ve protected her in and let her experience life out here, come what may.

-So tonight, I asked God to show me where I’d hidden the keys, and then I handed them over.
 The door creaked open and I can’t describe what I feel right now.
 Just know this is the scariest thing I’ve ever done because it’s from the scariest place I’ve ever been.